ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r1.1-beginners-guide-nodejs-npm/README.md

 When Ryan Dahl wrote Node.js, one of his motivations was the limited possibilities of the most popular web server in 2009, Apache HTTP Server, to handle a lot of concurrent connections and the most common way of creating code which either blocked the entire process or implied multiple execution stacks in the case of simultaneous connections.
 A Node.js app runs in a single process, without creating a new thread for every request.
 Node.js provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking and generally, libraries in Node.js are written using non-blocking paradigms, making blocking behavior the exception rather than the norm.

 ### Features of Node.js
 Firstly, though `.js` is the standard filename extension for JavaScript code, the name "Node.js" doesn't refer to a particular file in this context and is merely the name of the product.
+It can also be written as "NodeJS" or simply "Node".

 1. **Speed**: Having been built on Google Chrome's V8 JavaScript engine, Node.js is extremely fast for code execution.
 2. **Rich libraries**: Node Package Manager (NPM) has more than 50,000 bundles or libraries, so whatever functionality is required for an application can be easily imported from NPM.